nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 ## Remaining Carbs Fraction
 This is the fraction of carbs that is assumed not to be absorbed yet after 4 hours if carb absorption has not been seen.

-When attempting to measure carbohydrates on board (COB) iAPS may not be fully accurate.
-This setting is a safety feature that can prevent iAPS from providing insulin for non-existent carbs.
+When attempting to measure carbohydrates on board (COB) Open-iAPS may not be fully accurate.
+This setting is a safety feature that can prevent Open-iAPS from providing insulin for non-existent carbs.

-Example: It has been 4 hours since Bill ate 20 carbs. iAPS has been able to calculate that hes absorbed 15 carbs, but cannot account for the 5 other carbs yet.
+Example: It has been 4 hours since Bill ate 20 carbs.
+Open-iAPS has been able to calculate that hes absorbed 15 carbs, but cannot account for the 5 other carbs yet.
 Bill has a remaining carbs fraction of 0.75

 - Remaining COB = COB - absorbedCarbs - mealCarbs * (1 - carbsFraction)